What is the CSSE exam?

 These questions will test your understanding of the passage, ability to make inferences, knowledge of literary devices and vocabulary knowledge, as well as spelling, punctuation and grammar.

-Section 3: Continuous writing – roughly 20 minutes
+Section 2: Continuous writing/creative writing – roughly 20 minutes

-This section contains 2 continuous writing questions.
+The second section will be a writing task based on a prompt.
 These usually ask you to describe a situation, person or event.
-You must answer both questions.

 This section tests your accuracy, spelling, punctuation, grammar, creativity and originality.